MicrosoftDocs/architecture-center/docs/anti-patterns/load-testing.md

 - [Adventure Works for Azure SQL Database][AW2012] database.
 - [Premium P3 instances][SQL Tiers]

-You can deploy and test against different tiers, but your results might be significantly different from those described in the anti-patterns documents.
+You can deploy and test against different tiers, but your results might be significantly different from those described in the antipatterns documents.

 The `Max Pool Size` in our connection strings was set to an arbitrarily high value (4000) to prevent the connection pool from being a constraining